ShovitDutta/yt-dlx/README.md

 ## Usage 🚀

 YT-DLX is straightforward and hassle-free.
-Detailed usage instructions and additional information can be found on the [yt-dlx Website](https://yt-dlx-shovit.koyeb.app/), ensuring a smooth experience for all users.
+Detailed usage instructions and additional information can be found on the [yt-dlx documentation website](https://yt-dlx.vercel.app/), ensuring a smooth experience for all users.

 ## Contribute 🤝